hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar grouping

-Sidebar grouping was introduced in Hyde [v0.24.0-beta](https://github.com/hydephp/framework/releases/tag/v0.24.0-beta) and allows you to group items in the sidebar into categories.
+Sidebar grouping allows you to group items in the sidebar into categories.
 This is useful for creating a sidebar with a lot of items.
 The Hyde docs for instance use this.

 The feature is enabled automatically when one or more of your documentation pages have the category property set